PDmatrix/dmatrix.dev/content/blog/advent-of-code-year-2015-day-6.md

 ### Part 1

-In the first part we need to count how many lights are lit after all instructions.
+In the first part, we need to count how many lights are lit after all instructions.

-First of all, I created an Instruction class which consist of StartX, StartY, EndX, EndY and an Operation
+First of all, I created an Instruction class which consist of StartX, StartY, EndX, EndY, and an Operation

 ```csharp
 private class Instruction